 B2B sale tends to be more strategic than a B2C sale because B2B offerings usually have a longer sales cycle, higher price point & require multiple touchpoints to close deals.
 It is considered that while B2C selling tends to appeal to buyers’ emotions, B2B selling tactics often appeal to buyers rationally.

 One important rule that salespeople should keep in their mind in today’s world is – It isn’t always be closing but it’s always be helping.
 The world has changed a lot.
 Customers are tired of salesmen who try to sell them things that they don’t need & salespeople are done with being referred to as con artists who try to skim people of their money.

 Earlier sales were about being ruthless & never taking no for an answer while today empathy is a necessary quality that is expected from salespeople.
 Technology has evolved so much & with the emergence of techniques like Account-based marketing buyer, sales prospecting has reached a whole new level.
 But one thing that’s never going to change is the guts of a salesperson.

 However, selling isn’t a talent that comes to everyone & even if someone is natural, there are always skills that can be improved upon or new ones that can be added.
 Salespeople should start thinking of their sales calls as business interviews as an interview has a business purpose in mind that is clear to all participants, especially in the B2B world.
 And one of the most powerful tools that reps should be using is asking great questions.

 Primarily because by asking the right questions, salespeople can suss out the competitive landscape & can subtly help their prospects to move toward a buying decision.
 Most B2B sales guys are familiar with BANT:

-There are several often overlooked questions that sales people should consider asking, which goes beyond the BANT.
+There are several often overlooked questions that salespeople should consider asking, which go beyond the BANT.